Biofilm: Food industry

 Biofilms have become problematic in several food industries due to the ability to form on plants and during industrial processes.
 Bacteria can survive long periods of time in water, animal manure, and soil, causing biofilm formation on plants or in the processing equipment.
 The buildup of biofilms can affect the heat flow across a surface and increase surface corrosion and frictional resistance of fluids.
 These can lead to a loss of energy in a system and overall loss of products.
 Along with economic problems, biofilm formation on food poses a health risk to consumers due to the ability to make the food more resistant to disinfectants As a result, from 1996 to 2010 the Centers for Disease Control and Prevention estimated 48 million foodborne illnesses per year.
-Biofilms have been connected to about 80% of bacterial infections in the United States.

 In produce, microorganisms attach to the surfaces and biofilms develop internally.
 During the washing process, biofilms resist sanitization and allow bacteria to spread across the produce, especially via kitchen utensils.
 This problem is also found in ready-to-eat foods, because the foods go through limited cleaning procedures before consumption Due to the perishability of dairy products and limitations in cleaning procedures, resulting in the buildup of bacteria, dairy is susceptible to biofilm formation and contamination.
 The bacteria can spoil the products more readily and contaminated products pose a health risk to consumers.
 One species of bacteria that can be found in various industries and is a major cause of foodborne disease is Salmonella.
 Large amounts of Salmonella contamination can be found in the poultry processing industry as about 50% of Salmonella strains can produce biofilms on poultry farms.
 Salmonella increases the risk of foodborne illnesses when the poultry products are not cleaned and cooked correctly.
 Salmonella is also found in the seafood industry where biofilms form from seafood borne pathogens on the seafood itself as well as in water.
 Shrimp products are commonly affected by Salmonella because of unhygienic processing and handling techniques The preparation practices of shrimp and other seafood products can allow for bacteria buildup on the products.

 New forms of cleaning procedures are being tested to reduce biofilm formation in these processes which will lead to safer and more productive food processing industries.
 These new forms of cleaning procedures also have a profound effect on the environment, often releasing toxic gases into the groundwater reservoirs.
 As a response to the aggressive methods employed in controlling biofilm formation, there are a number of novel technologies and chemicals under investigation that can prevent either the proliferation or adhesion of biofilm-secreting microbes.
 Latest proposed biomolecules presenting marked anti-biofilm activity include a range of metabolites such as bacterial rhamnolipids and even plant- and animal-derived alkaloids.